ricardo0100/ricardo0100.github.io/_posts/2016-02-14-introduction-to-views-and-view-controllers.markdown

 Another important thing about Views is the View's hierarchy.
 Every instance of `UIView` can act as a container of other instances of `UIView`.

-####Interface Builder

-The easiest way to create views is in *nib* or *storyboard* files.
-They can be created using [Xcode Interface Builder][Interface Builder Page] where its possible to:

-- Drag and drop views
-- Set some view's properties
-- Manage its sizing and positioning with [autolayout][Autolayout Guide]
-- Create [outlets][Outlet Docs] to link views to the code

 ####Managing views

 Interface Builder is awesome but eventually its necessary to have access to the views programatically.